NiqueNat/Livewell_Interface/README.md

 Welcome to Livewell Interface.<br>
 Bringing all the lessons together.<br>
 The Livewell User Interface project allows a user  to register for a personal account, where they are able to create, and search recipes.
 The searched recipes are retrived via a foodbank API from api-ninjas.
-The user created recipes can be edited, updtaed, and deleted.
+The user created recipes can be edited, updated, and deleted.

 Resources;<br>
 Technologies Used